Getting from Idea to Manuscript

 The feedback you will receive from a literary agent can be vital to the success of your book.
 You may hear that there are things you need to change.
 Before you send out another proposal, ask any agents who rejected your proposal for feedback.
 Consider whether you want to make changes and make them.

 10. Set aside the time.
 Sit down and write.

 Organizing is your first big task.
 Develop a table of contents and write an outline for your book.
 Consider what information your readers need to know and when.
 Consider formatting and features that will bring your readers along and help them understand your message.

-The week of e-mail lessons will help you with those initial steps.
-In addition, you’ll receive tips, news and links to relevant articles every week that will help you write a compelling nonfiction book, such as how-to, memoir or self-help, get published and reach your readers with a book that resonates and makes an impact.
+In addition, you’ll receive tips, news and links to relevant articles every week that will help you write a compelling nonfiction book (such as how-to, self-help, business or health), get published and reach your readers with a book that resonates and makes an impact.

 If you need guidance and structure to develop your book concept and structure (steps 1 – 4 above), check out my Quick Start to Kick Start Your Book program (just $97).